0 Items in Your Cart

 Video Game Producers

 Producers oversee and manage the development of video games and computer games.
-While they do not generally handle the technical aspects of projects, they are responsible for coordination, management, and overall quality of the final product.
+They do not generally handle the technical aspects of projects, but they are responsible for coordination, management, and overall quality of the final product.
 At some companies, however, the producer will take on more technical duties, including serving as the lead designer.
 Most often, the producer is the liaison or "middle man" between the publisher and the game-development team.